2024 Nobel Prize in Literature

-The 2024 Nobel Prize in Literature was awarded to the South Korean author Han Kang (born 1970) "for her intense poetic prose that confronts historical traumas and exposes the fragility of human life".
+In 2024, the Nobel Prize in Literature was awarded to the South Korean author Han Kang (born 1970) "for her intense poetic prose that confronts historical traumas and exposes the fragility of human life".
 It was announced by the Swedish Academy in Stockholm, Sweden, on 10 October 2024 and was awarded on 10 December 2024.

-She is the first South Korean and first Asian woman to win the Nobel Prize in literature, making her the 18th woman to win the Nobel Prize in that category.
+She is the first South Korean and first Asian woman to win the Nobel Prize in Literature, making her the 18th woman to win the Nobel Prize in Literature and the tenth Asian laureate in that Nobel Prize category.

 Laureate

 Han Kang grew up with a literary background in Seoul, her father, Han Seung-won, being a reputed novelist.
 Alongside her passion for writing, she spends time exploring arts and music, which is reflected throughout her literary production.
-She started her career in 1993 with the publication of her poems in the literary magazine Literature and Society, and had her debut prose publication in 1995 with the short story collection Love of Yeosu [여수의 사랑].
-Her major breakthrough came with the 2007 novel The Vegetarian [채식주의자], a book that portrays the violent consequences that ensue when its protagonist suddenly begins to refuse to eat meat.
+She started her career in 1993 with the publication of her poems in the literary magazine Literature and Society, and had her debut prose publication in 1995 with the short story collection Love of Yeosu (여수의 사랑).
+Her major breakthrough came with the 2007 novel The Vegetarian, a book that portrays the violent consequences that ensue when its protagonist suddenly begins to refuse to eat meat.
 Her experimental and often disturbing stories are characterized by a double exposure of pain and a correspondence between mental and physical torment, confronting historical traumas and invisible sets of rules and the fragility of human life.
-Her other well-known works include Human Acts [소년이 온다], The White Book [흰], Greek Lessons [희랍어 시간] and We Do Not Part [작별하지 않는다].
+Her other well-known works include Human Acts, The White Book, Greek Lessons, and We Do Not Part.

+Candidates

+On Ladbrokes, the top favourites to be awarded the 2024 Nobel Prize in Literature were Chinese author Can Xue, Australian Gerald Murnane, Japanese Haruki Murakami, Canadians Margaret Atwood and Anne Carson, American Thomas Pynchon and Argentinian César Aira.
+Han Kang's odds to win the prize were 33/1, behind perennial favourites such as Kenyan Ngugi Wa Thiong’o, Indian-born British-American Salman Rushdie, Hungarians Péter Nádas and László Krasznahorkai, Romanian Mircea Cărtărescu, Russian Lyudmila Ulitskaya, American Don DeLillo and French Michel Houellebecq.